Ericsson/ecchronos/docs/GETTING_STARTED.md

 The default settings assume a GC Grace Second setting of 10 days.
 Repair will be run once on every table every interval which defaults to 7 days.
 If 8 days have passed on a range without a repair then a warning will be logged.
 If 10 days have passed an ERROR is logged.

-Tune these alarm parameters to fit your use case in [ecc.yaml](application/src/main/resources/ecc.yml)
+Tune these parameters to fit your use case in [ecc.yml](application/src/main/resources/ecc.yml)

 ## Starting ecChronos

 Installation information can be found in [SETUP.md](docs/SETUP.md).

 When ecChronos is started, it will assume that a table is repaired if no repair history exists.
-In this case, it will wait the interval and then begin repairing each table.
+If no repair history is found, it will wait the interval and then begin repairing each table.

-If more fine grained control is required over which tables and keyspaces will be repaired, this can be configured in [schedule.yaml](application/src/main/resources/schedule.yml)
+If more fine grained control is required over which tables and keyspaces will be repaired, this can be configured in [schedule.yml](application/src/main/resources/schedule.yml)

 If repair history exists, ecChronos will take the last time repair was run and add the interval for the next repair time.